-The Home Academy Agreement contained within each learner's planner must be completed by the learner and their parent or carer before the end of the first week of the new academy year in September.
+The Home School Agreement contained within each learner's planner must be completed by the form tutor, learner and their parent or carer before the end of the first week of the new school year in September.
+Failure to do so will result in the learner being withdrawn from lessons.